Gloriavale Christian Community: Gloriavale Leavers' Support Trust

 The Gloriavale Leavers' Support Trust was founded in 2019 to provide practical support to people leaving the community.
-They also advocate for the needs and rights of the people who have left the community, as well as those who remain within it.
-In mid–June 2021, the Trust launched an Emergency Welfare Appeal campaign including a video to help former Gloriavale residents reintegrate into the outside world.
+They also advocate the needs and rights of the people who have left the community, as well as those who remain within it.
+In mid-June 2021, the Trust launched an Emergency Welfare Appeal campaign including a video to help former Gloriavale residents reintegrate into the outside world.